MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-templates.md

 ---
-title: "Use built-in topics"
+title: "Work with templates"
-description: "Learn how to use use built-in topics."
+description: "Learn how to work with AI for Customer Service Virtual Agent templates."
 keywords: ""
 ms\.date: 11/14/2018
 ms.service: